open-ephys/bonsai-onix1-docs/articles/hardware/hs64/gpo-trigger.md

 property's dropdown menu.
 Because `HasFlags`'s `Value` is set to "Square", its output is "True" when the selected `BreakoutButtonState` bit field contains the "Square" flag.
-The <xref:Bonsai.Reactive.DistinctUntilChanged> operator only allows passes an item in its input sequence if it's different from the previous item in the input sequence.
-The <xref:Bonsai.Reactive.Condition> operator only passes an item in its input sequence if `Condition`'s internal logic is "True".
-In this case, `Condition` has no internal logic (which can be inspected by selecting the node and pressing <kbd>Ctrl+Enter</kbd>), so it uses the value of the Boolean in its input sequence to decide whether or not to pass a value.
+The <xref:Bonsai.Reactive.DistinctUntilChanged> operator only passes an item in its input sequence if it's different from the previous item in the input sequence.
+When the <xref:OpenEphys.Onix1.Headstage64GpoTrigger>

-When the <xref:OpenEphys.Onix1.Headstage64ElectricalStimulatorTrigger> operator receives a "True" value in its input sequence, a stimulus waveform is triggered.
+operator receives a "True" value in its input sequence, a stimulus waveform is triggered.
-The waveform can be modified by editing the `Headstage64ElectricalStimulatorTrig` operator's properties.